-Fit the air guide plate (4) to the fan housing, ensuring that the air guide plate engages with the five fixing points (5).
+Insert the air guide (4) in the fan housing so that the five recesses (5) engage.

 Position the fan housing on the machine, insert it under the handguard strut, apply slight counterpressure, and pull the starter grip until the starter mechanism catches.